Texas Department of Aging and Disability Services

 Complaint resolutions are entered into the complaint database and filed by the legal entity name and contract number.
 These reports are kept on file for seven years.

-- Enter information into CARE Screen C25 Provider Location Type Modification (two screens).
+- For a new home, enter information into the Client Assignment and Registration System (CARE) Screen C25 Provider Location Type Modification (two screens).

 - Header Screen (first screen) – Enter the Component Code, Location Code, "A" for Add and press enter.